By Cathy Eck

 We’ve always done this.
 We can’t help but do it.
 However, we’ve not been the cause of our life because we were followers.
 We followed our parents and older siblings when we were younger.
 We had doctors to manage our bodies, spiritual teachers and preachers to manage our spirit, lawyers to keep things just, and teachers to give us knowledge.
-We have dietitians to tell us what to eat and trainers to tell us how and when to exercise.
+We had dietitians to tell us what to eat and trainers to tell us how and when to exercise.
 People think that creating their life is having the freedom to choose which belief system or leader they follow.
 They’re completely missing the point of life.
 True freedom means that we follow our True Self.
 We live from inspiration; we don’t follow anyone else.

 We aren’t born to be followers.
 Any place that we don’t feel satisfied or happy is a place where we aren’t the cause of our life.
 We’re following someone else’s knowledge, and we’re ignoring our own inner wisdom.
 Letting go makes us the cause.
 We stop following others as we let go…they don’t look so wise anymore.

 In fact, we see people in a very honest way.
 We see how they actually view themselves below their mask or without having fixed the effects of their beliefs.
 For example, a body builder views himself as weak or unfit, or he would have no need for body building.
 A person with a special diet views themselves as fat or unhealthy.
 We’re trained to view people as the result of their efforts, but then we don’t feel right around them.
 We’re aware of our thoughts, but their thoughts seem to be hidden, even untouchable.
 We’d certainly feel odd telling a person who just completed a diet and lost fifty pounds that they are projecting fat thoughts, but they are.
 Losing weight through physical effort doesn’t change our mind.
 Very little, if any, letting go happens in a diet.
 Strength training doesn’t change our mind.
 It’s a mind shift that creates permanent weight loss or real strength.
 Otherwise, we have to continue to diet or train to keep the results.

 I became aware of this a long time ago.
 I’d just lost a lot of weight on a very strict diet.
 I looked great.
 But when I looked in the mirror, I heard in my mind, “I’m still a fat person.”
 My mind didn’t switch to fit my new body, and it shouldn’t.
 The mind creates the body — not the other way around.
 But we pretend that the body creates the mind.
 We pretend that if people think we’re nice, we are nice even if our mind is filled with judgment.
 We pretend that if we can do a yoga stretch, we are flexible when we are doing a rigid practice.
 We pretend that we’re strong after training at the gym because no one would dare point out the weakness of our thinking.
 Most people are very incongruent because they fix effects.
 Letting go causes a shift to happen where you see at a different level of reality.
 Your become congruent again.
 You live from cause and effect.
 And this causes you to stop taking on other people’s projections.
 They can’t hide from you anymore; and often they don’t like that much.